How mobility operators can create growth with gamified loyalty programs

 Achievements & badge reward systems

-Achievements are a great way to build loyalty since you’re rewarding the customer every time they reach a certain milestone.
-For example, you can reward customers with a unique badge after their first or tenth trip.
-These badges serve both as a personal achievement as well as a symbol of social status or recognition within your community!
+Achievements are a powerful tool for building brand advocacy since you’re rewarding the customer every time they reach a specific milestone.
+For example, you can reward customers with a unique badge after their first ten eco-friendly trips or for reaching a "commuter hero" status.
+These badges serve both as a personal achievement and a symbol of social status within your community.
+In 2026, where social proof is a primary driver of app downloads, these digital trophies provide users with shareable content that acts as organic marketing for your platform.

 Top examples of gamification loyalty programs in shared mobility